calvinrempel/NightOwl/README.md

 - On Windows systems, you can put it wherever you would like, as long as that location is on the %PATH%.

 ### Run the Consul agent

-**Note: ** to check Consul is installed properly, open a new Terminal/Command Prompt session and enter

-    $ consul

 To run the Consul agent, simply enter this into your Terminal/Command Prompt: